ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-complexities.md

 ## ADDNS customization
 {: #v2t-complexity-addns}

-The primary use of vCenter Server instance ADDNS is to provide Active Directory™ and Domain Name Services to the infrastructure only.
+The primary use of {{site.data.keyword.vcf-auto}} instance ADDNS is to provide Active Directory™ and Domain Name Services to the infrastructure only.
 If you don't customize ADDNS, then the classification is Simple.

 If you customize the service, such as by integrating it with your own AD or by using it for AD or DNS of workloads, you must do additional work.
 This action is done to migrate the customization to the target instance's new ADDNS.